 Displays include everything from huge advertisement banner for the first National Eisteddfod to WWII air raid shelters.
 You'll find historical artefacts, sporting paraphernalia, full recreations of scenes from Aberdare's past, as well as two art galleries, the Oriel and Mezzanine.
 The galleries curate dynamic art exhibitions for local and national artists.

-The museum also hosts a lively calendar of events, and has an on-site cafe (Green Valley Kitchen) and museum shop selling local and national produce and products.
+The museum also hosts a lively calendar of events, and has a museum shop selling local and national produce and products.

 Land of Song (Gwlad y Gân)